Labyrinths & Liontaurs

 This game is released freely online at my site at cayzle.com/LnL.
 Some day there will be a PDF version at my free downloads page.
 If you have paid a couple bucks for a PDF version on a site such as Drive-Thru RPG, well, by charging a couple bucks there, I can get them to include it in the charitable bundle assortments that they offer on the regular, so I hope you do not mind having made a contribution to a worthy cause -- either to a genuine charity or even to myself, and it is much appreciated.

 But seriously, the L's in L&L also stand for labor and love.
 I'm not making anything from this, I release it freely into the OGL ecosystem, and I hope other people will enjoy it.
-The note on "cash" above is a joke -- if I do pay anyone out of my own pocket for art, I'll make sure they are okay with releasing that art freely as well.
-Speaking of free art, with the availability of new AI-generated digital images, I've put my money where my mouth is and used character portraits created by DALL-E on each of my class pages.
-I feel a little dirty doing it -- in a perfect world, I'd have the means to commission real human artists.
+If I do pay anyone out of my own pocket for art, I'll make sure they are okay with releasing that art freely as well.
+Speaking of free art, with the availability of new AI-generated digital images, I've put my money where my mouth is and used AI-generated art above, on my class pages, and in other places.
+I feel a little conflicted doing it -- in a perfect world, I'd have the means to commission real human artists.
 Ah well.
-If it matters, it is very very hard to get those bots to draw anything resembling a liontaur!
+Since all of this is released for free, that makes it better?
+Right?

 Colophon